apify/apify-docs/sources/academy/webscraping/scraping_basics_python/index.md

 - macOS, Linux or Windows machine with a web browser and Python installed
 - Familiar with Python basics: variables, conditions, loops, functions, strings, lists, dictionaries, files, classes
-- Comfortable using the Python standard library, virtual environments, and installing dependencies with `pip`
+- Comfortable importing from the Python standard library, using virtual environments, and installing dependencies with `pip`
-- Comfortable using command line tools (Terminal/Command Prompt)
+- Running commands in Terminal or Command Prompt

 ## You may want to know